rberger/blog-posts/posts/howto/clojure/amplify-studio-cljs-tutorial.md

 ### Update the `app` function

 This is the actual initial page code that is run by the render function.
 It is primarily [hiccup](https://github.com/reagent-project/reagent/blob/master/doc/UsingHiccupToDescribeHTML.md) syntax.

+> Hiccup describes HTML elements and user-defined components as a nested ClojureScript vector.
+>
+> - The first element is either a keyword or a symbol
+>   - If it is a keyword, the element is an HTML element where (name keyword) is the tag of the HTML element.
+>   - If it is a symbol, reagent will treat the vector as a component, as described in the next section.
+> - If the second element is a map, it represents the attributes to the element.
+The attribute map may be omitted.
+> - Any additional elements must either be Hiccup vectors representing child nodes or string literals representing child text nodes.

+This code:

 - Displays an `h1` header
 - Wraps the `RentalCollection` we created in Figma / ui-components with the `AmplifyProvider`